tinycorporation/RedTool/README.md

 ## About RedTool
-RedTool is a simple and modern looking login program made in C# that connects to our website and our SQL Database.
+RedTool is a simple and modern looking login software made in C# that connects to our website and our SQL Database.

 ![Main Program](https://github.com/tinycorporation/RedTool/blob/master/Webfiles/img/redtoolmain.PNG)